department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/school-ratings/research/discussion-guide2.md

 ## Intro - 5 minutes

 Thanks for joining us today!
 My name is Amy and I also have some colleagues on the line observing and taking notes.
-Today we would be looking at the Comparison Tool, ratings, and what information is helpful for Veterans when determining if a particular school is a good fit for them.
+Today we would be looking at the Comparison Tool and talking about ratings and what information is helpful for Veterans when determining if a particular school is a good fit for them.
 Before we start, a few things I want to mention:

 - **This entire session should take about 45 minutes.** I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.